 IBCCES Autism Certified Museum.

 Bathrooms are located on every floor of the museum.
 The automatic flush on the toilet can be loud.
-Child Changing Stations are in restrooms located in Dino Hall.
+Child changing stations are in all public restrooms (both Men & Women) in the museum.
+Some are located in the handicap stalls.

 Resources Available to Visitors